san-to-sh/fetch_challenge/README.md

 # Fetch Rewards Data Challenge

 ## Overview
 This repository contains the resources and documentation for the Fetch Rewards Data Challenge.
 It aims to provide a comprehensive analysis of the datasets provided in the `data` folder.
-The challenge encompasses data cleaning, analysis, and presentation of insights derived from the data.
+The challenge encompasses data cleaning, analysis, data modeling, data quality assessment and presentation of insights derived from the data.

 ## Getting Started